deetdetra/Emmetoss-for-NotepadPlusPlus-snippets.json/README.md

 emmet.io codes docummented in the cheatsheet page - at the momment it has added only new snippets -

-Check if its converted properly to unit like 'LF' - done
+Check if its converted properly to unix like 'LF' - done

 -deet